Ama Agbeze

-Ama Agbeze (born 12 November 1982) is an England netball international.
+Ama Agbeze (born 12 November 1982) is a former England netball international.
 She was captain when England won the gold medal at the 2018 Commonwealth Games.
 In 2019 she received an for her services to netball.
 She was also a member of the England team that won the bronze medal at the 2006 Commonwealth Games.
 As of 2020, Agbeze has played for at least sixteen different club teams in England, Australia and New Zealand.

 Early life, family and education

 Agbeze was born to Nigerian parents in Birmingham.
 She has two older sisters and a younger brother.
 She was educated at Kings Norton Girls' School and Monkton Combe School.
 Between 2004 and 2007 she attended Loughborough University where she gained an MSc in Finance and Management.
 She also studied Law and Criminal Justice at the University of Leicester and is a qualified lawyer.
 In 2016 she married Fred Donovan, a New Zealander, in Auckland.